uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 Your training will enable you to meet the [Teachers’ Standards (Early Years)](https://www.gov.uk/government/publications/early-years-teachers-standards).

-To start early years teacher training, you’ll need these qualifications (or be able to deomnstrate an equivalent standard):
+To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):

 * Maths grade 4 (C)
 * English grade 4 (C)